International Politics

 The academic program of IP has four important pieces:

-• one semester sequence in comparative politics
+- one semester course in comparative politics

-• one semester sequence in international relations
+- one semester course in international politics

-• one semester of University Writing 1020
+- one semester of University Writing 1020

-• two semester evening symposium series
+- two semester evening symposium series

 The GW undergraduate tuition rate applies to students taking 12-18 credit hours per semester.